-Regrettably, there are those who get caught up trying to forcefully push the Bible on the world in an unloving manner.
+Regrettably, there are some who get caught up trying to forcefully push the Bible on the world in an unloving manner.
 Some uncompasionately rebuke people with Bible verses, or condemningly scorn their unrighteous behavior.
-And, in doing so, they unwittingly come across as condescending and unforgiving; rather than gracious and merciful.
+Yet, in doing so, they unwittingly come across as condescending and unforgiving; rather than gracious and merciful.

 Human nature wants to fight opposition and “win people to Christ” with strong-worded, forceful, arguments.
 Yet, while we may speak rightful biblical truths, it usually causes division if we try to force others to believe our way.